Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 var x = 10;
 ```

 However, you may hear that semicolons are optional in JavaScript.
 This is sort of true.
-You can read more [here](http://news.codecademy.com/your-guide-to-semicolons-in-javascript), but my general recommendation is to use semicolons to avoid confusion.
+You can read more [here](http://news.codecademy.com/your-guide-to-semicolons-in-javascript), but a strong recommendation is to use always use semicolons.
+There are rare gotchas which will cause you problems if you leave them off.

-# Todo:
+## Todo:

 * Doco: Keep updating the simple Table Of Contents at the top as we add sections.
 * Objects: Complete the Objects section
 * Objects: Mention foreach() on objects, and the other forxxxx styles for arrays.
-* Objects: Mention class statement ?? prob not, seems a hack.
+* Objects: Mention class statement ?? maybe not, seems a hack.
 * Funcs: Mention closures.
 * Funcs: Mention args are optional in all funcs.
 Describe default args: function(arg1, arg2 = 0);
 * Style: Mention line wrapping, single line code if(x) {y = z;}, line continuation with \
-* Style: Advise to end all statements with ; as Lauren does above
 * Style: Mention strict mode
 * Style: Mention JSHint, JSLint
 * Style: Mention AStyle for formatting
 * Performance: Mention profiling, refer to other tut on that.
 * Tools: Mention jsc as tool on Mac.
-* Hints: Refer to www3schools "mistakes" section
+* Hints: Refer to www3schools "mistakes" section, other "good practices" info.
 * Mention map/reduce ?? don't think so

+***

+Testing header types:

+**Contents:**  (just bold text)

+### Contents: (h3)

+## Contents: (h2)

+# Contents: (h1)